wgslr/getting-started/README.md

 password: password
 ```

+In addition to web based interface, Onepanel can be also managed using its [REST API](https://onedata.org/docs/doc/advanced/rest/onepanel/overview.html).

 <a name="accessing"></a>
 ### Accessing Onedata Services
 After you have setup Onedata (depending on the scenario) you will have access to: